Higher harmonics - What is it? - Insight into higher harmonics

 When selecting the line cross-section, transformers and protection devices, consider the presence of, for example, 3rd harmonic current components.
 We do not limit the flows, but opt for "overcapacity" in the installation such as thicker pipes.

-Take into account when distributing different taxes among different groups.
+Consider when distributing different taxes among different groups.
 Equipment that is sensitive to harmonics should be separated as much as possible from equipment that generates many harmonics.

 Connect large polluting devices as close as possible to the transformer.
 Here the grid is the strongest and the adverse effects of the polluting devices on the quality of the voltage for the other devices are limited as much as possible.